kakaobrain/torchgpipe/docs/guide.rst

 functionality still works well without :mod:`torchgpipe`.

-The decorator declares which skip tensors would be stashed or popped in the decorated module class to let :class:`~torchgpipe.GPipe` understand the connections.
+The decorator declares which skip tensors would be stashed or popped in the decorated module class to let :class:`~torchgpipe.GPipe` understand layout of the connections.
 To learn the usage, let's examine with the example of 8 layers.
 Here we use name "skip" for the skip connection between ``Layer1`` and ``Layer8``::

    # Layer1 stashes 'skip'.